Our zucchini noodle chow mein recipe is a light and low carb alternative to regular Chinese chow mein noodles. Eat well.

 Now that we’re back in the full swing of shooting again, we’re enjoying our healthier and lighter meals that don’t put us in an afternoon food coma.
 For lunch, we tend to avoid the heavier starches because our bodies want to dive into a deep sleep if we indulge too much in rice, pasta or breads.
 That’s when we pull out our trusted vegetable spiralizer and make zucchini noodles.

-Our last pad thai zucchini noodle recipe was such a hit with you all that we’re sharing our other lunch-favorite zucchini noodle recipe: Pork chow mein!
+Our last pad thai zucchini noodle recipe was such a hit with you all that we’re sharing our other lunch-favorite zucchini noodle recipe: zucchini noodle chow mein !
 It’s another hit with our crew and as always, satisfies our bellies without filling us with yawns and tired eyes.
 This “Zoodle” chow mein recipe will be one of your go-to zucchini noodles recipes, guaranteed.
 It’s so versatile, you can eliminate the pork, add more of your favorite veggies and make a vegetarian version.
 In fact, we’re so hooked on zucchini right now, it’s been our “little” big project for 2015.
 We mentioned our Bountiful Recipe Quarterly with a photo on Facebook and it’s coming along quite nicely.
 If you’re loving zucchini, you definitely would sign up for our recipe updates here so you can be one of the first to find out about our “little” big zucchini project!

 Happy New Year,